FDA Says It Found Asbestos In Makeup At Claire's

 "To be clear, there are currently no legal requirements for any cosmetic manufacturer marketing products to American consumers to test their products for safety," the FDA said.
 For example, the agency says that in this case, it did not have the authority to force Claire's to pull the potentially dangerous products off store shelves.

-It says it wants to work with Congress to "modernize" the way cosmetics are regulated in the U.S.
+It says it wants to work with Congress to "modernize" the way cosmetics are regulated in the United States.

 This isn't the first time testers say they have found traces of asbestos in Claire's products.
 The Dutch government said last year that it found asbestos in two products, following the release of the U.S. PIRG report.
 In response, Claire's insisted that the products are safe and questioned the testing methodology.

-Another company has also come under recent scrutiny about the risk of asbestos contamination.
+Another company has also come under recent scrutiny over the risk of asbestos contamination.
 "Johnson & Johnson had known for decades about the risk of asbestos contamination in its popular baby powder and other talc-based body powders, but tried to keep negative information from reaching the public," the New York Times reports.
 "The company received subpoenas for more information last month from the Securities and Exchange Commission and the Justice Department."